BuoyantIO/hazl-orders-playground/README.md

 │   ├── demo-cluster-orders-hazl-large.yaml
 │   ├── demo-cluster-orders-hazl-medium.yaml
 │   ├── demo-cluster-orders-hazl-small.yaml
-│   ├── demo-cluster-orders-hazl.yaml -> demo-cluster-orders-hazl-small.yaml
+│   └── demo-cluster-orders-hazl.yaml -> demo-cluster-orders-hazl-small.yaml
-│   ├── demo-cluster-orders-topo-large.yaml
-│   ├── demo-cluster-orders-topo-medium.yaml
-│   ├── demo-cluster-orders-topo-small.yaml
-│   └── demo-cluster-orders-topo.yaml -> demo-cluster-orders-topo-small.yaml
 ```

 By default, `demo-cluster-orders-hazl-small.yaml` is linked to `demo-cluster-orders-hazl.yaml`, so you can just use `demo-cluster-orders-hazl.yaml` if you want a small cluster.
-The same applies for the `topo` clusters.

 ## Buoyant Cloud: Grafana Dashboard